 The Response Functions calculated stream depletions to the Rio Grande during the Plan Year, due to both past ARP Well groundwater withdrawals and the projected Plan Year ARP Well groundwater withdrawals.
-The total depletions are ±638 acre-feet, which includes negative depletions of 216 acre-feet in Stream Reach 1 and 107 acre-feet in Stream Reach 3.
+The total depletions are $\pm$ -41.5 acre-feet, which includes negative depletions of $\pm$ 711.8 acre-feet in Stream Reach 1 and $\pm$ 58.3 acre-feet in Stream Reach 3.
 The locations of the stream depletions and monthly quantities are also tabulated in Table 2.5.

 Post-Plan Stream Depletions are estimated to accrue to impacted streams for approximately 19 years.
-Based on predictions from the Response Functions, Table 2.4 of the ARP shows there would be a total of $\pm 2,104$ acre-feet of Post-Plan Stream Depletions.
+Based on predictions from the Response Functions, Table 2.4 of the ARP shows there would be a total of $\pm 120$ acre-feet of Post-Plan Stream Depletions.

 The Net Groundwater Consumptive Use for the NPS wells typically represents 100% of the depletions from the current year projected pumping and is considered to be a conservative representation.
-The estimated projected pumping for 2022 must be supplied as a condition of approval for these wells to be included in the 2022 ARP.
+The estimated Net Groundwater Consumptive Use for 2024 is 0.91 acre-feet.